Foundation cleanup

 | scalp treatment meaning | #10 | 100 | 3 |

-Two pages do most of the work — the cornerstone hub and one of the three Sprint 2 blog posts.
-21 of the 23 weekly visits trace back to those two URLs.
+A handful of pages carry it — the cornerstone hub, the scalp blog posts, and now the Long Beach city page breaking into the top-10 for "head spa long beach."
 The original "head spa near me" #1 ranking (1,244 impressions / 90 days) is back live on the recovered blog post.

 Local Pack ranks on Google Business Profile signals — review velocity, photos, posts — not blog content.
 The GBP playbook runs in parallel and on a different timeline.